83

 ROI Score: 83/100 · Strong Value

-CUNY Hunter College, a flagship public university in Manhattan, scores 83 (Strong Value tier) - one of the highest scores in this batch, and deservedly so.
+CUNY Hunter College, a flagship public university in Manhattan, scores 83 (Strong Value tier) - one of the highest scores in our dataset, and deservedly so.
 The financial setup is extraordinary: in-state tuition of $7,382, average net price of just $2,984, and a four-year total cost of only $11,936.
 That's not a typo - Hunter is one of the most affordable four-year colleges in America for in-state residents.
 Median earnings six years out are $39,300, ramping powerfully to $63,163 by year ten.
 Median federal debt is just $11,000, producing a 0.28 debt-to-earnings ratio (sub-score 96) - elite by any measure.
 Earnings premium of 2.36 (sub-score 100) is exceptional and reflects how much value graduates extract from the New York metro labor market relative to the school's negligible cost.
 Payback period of 5.4 years (sub-score 92) is genuinely fast.
 Where the score gets dragged down: completion rate of 56.9% (sub-score 54) and 64.9% three-year repayment rate (sub-score 26) reflect Hunter's heavily working-class commuter population (55.9% Pell) where life circumstances drive attrition more than academic underqualification.
 The honest read: Hunter is one of the great public-college values in America.
 Students who finish - particularly in nursing, computer science, accounting, or any of the dozen+ programs grading A or B+ - hit some of the cleanest payback math in the country.
 The institutional issue is persistence, not value or quality.

 Payback Period